qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 function.
 Any code that follows it will never be executed.

-Now, if you run this test a couple of times in quick succession, there's a good chance it will at some point fail with the error message "Error in asynchronous
+Now, if you run this test a couple of times in quick succession, there's a good chance it will at some point fail with the error message "*Error in asynchronous
-test: resume() called before wait()".
+test: resume() called before wait()*".
 This is because due to the browser caching the result of the identica API request sent by TweetService, the `changeTweets` listener callback is executed immediately after calling fetchTweets.
 This is a common problem in asynchronous tests, encountered whenever the tested code's